The remuneration system for members of the Management Board

 The short-term incentive rewards the operational development of the company based on the success in the respective financial year.
 A target amount for the short-term incentive is contractually defined for each member of the Management Board.

 Success is based on 2 parameters.
 The financial success parameters are aimed at profitable growth.
 The strategic performance parameters are based on a highly focused list of objectives consisting of group targets and individual departmental targets of the respective member of the Management Board.
-They also specifically include the company’s environmental/social/ (ESG) targets.
+They also specifically include the company’s environmental/social/governance (ESG) targets.

 Financial performance parameters